sk1ll10/ursim-docker/README.md

 # ursim-docker

 Run Universal Robots Simulator in a docker environment using a 16.04 ubuntu base image.
+Application is forwarded directly to the host so it is close to native and does not use VNC / Web stuff.

 Contains Offline Simulator - e-Series - UR Sim for Linux **5.12.2**